 This work is ongoing and further policies are set for review – when new policies are published on this page, communications will be sent to the CCGs to identify any changes.
 All other CCG clinical commissioning policies can be found on the respective CCG websites.

 Future work is planned to align across the Partnership following completion of a similar policy review being undertaken by Vale of York CCG and Scarborough and Ryedale CCG.

 Understanding Individual Funding Requests and Commissioning Policies

 In these instances there is often considerable variation in the evidence of clinical effectiveness for these treatments, while costs also vary.
-In these cases CCGs commission the service/treatment on a named individual (patient) basis having first assessed that there is evidence that the proposed treatment is clinically effective in the address the individual patient’s need and that the patient should see a demonstrable benefit from receiving the treatment.
+In these cases CCGs commission the service or treatment on a named individual (patient) basis, having first assessed that there is evidence that the proposed treatment is clinically effective to address the individual patient’s need, and that the patient should see a demonstrable benefit from receiving the treatment.